Principal Investigator: Adrian KC Lee, ScD

 We seek to discover distinct brain signatures that can be used to classify different brain states (coined as “neural biomarkers”).
 Our goal is to combine this neuroscience knowledge with state-of-the-art engineering approaches to design next-generation Brain-Computer-Interface devices that enable users to dynamically tune their prosthetic devices using only their minds.
 Imagine!

-If you're interested in participating in any of our projects as a subject, please see our informational flyer.
+If you're interested in participating as a subject:

 02/28/2014: Accepted: Larson E, AKC Lee (2014).
 “Potential use of MEG to understand abnormalities in auditory function in clinical populations,” Frontiers in Human Neuroscience.